Admissions Staff Are Standby 24/7

 That said, you may feel somewhat nervous about what happens next.
 So here’s what you can expect.

-Understanding the Immediate Withdrawal Symptoms After You Stop Drinking
+Withdrawal Symptoms Begin 6-8 Hours After You Stop Drinking

 Alcohol withdrawal can range from mildly unpleasant to downright life-threatening.
 Serious symptoms like delirium tremens, for example, can be fatal.
 For these reasons, experts typically recommend people seek medical detox.